Blevene/Labscon-Badge-2022/README.md

 ## Must use INDEXED bmp files to render on the TFT!

+Good tutorial here (though it goes into a bunch of other stuff we don't care about): https://learn.adafruit.com/creating-your-first-tilemap-game-with-circuitpython/indexed-bmp-graphics

 ## You must add a CircuitPython bootloader to your AdaFruit Feather

 ## Instructions